 Self-harm, also called self-injury or cutting, is an impulse control disorder that involves deliberately hurting oneself.
 This self-mutilating behavior is not done as an attempt to ends one’s life, instead it is an unhealthy way some individuals use to cope with emotional pain, frustration, and anger.
 While injuring oneself can bring about a sense of peace and well-being, this is only temporary and is usually followed by shame and guilt.
 Since this way of coping only brings about short-term relief, the underlying emotions and issues are never resolved.
 Even though these behaviors are not intended as a suicidal act, self-injury can lead to serious, even fatal consequences.

-At Vantage Point, we are dedicating to treating children, adolescents, men, women, and older adults who are struggling with a variety of mental health and substance abuse disorders.
-If you are engaging in self-harm you are likely struggling with distressing emotions.
+At Vantage Point, located in Fayetteville, AR, we are dedicating to treating children, adolescents, men, women, and older adults at our center who are struggling with a variety of mental health and substance abuse disorders.
+If you are engaging in self-harm, you are likely struggling with distressing emotions.
 The wonderful staff at Vantage Point will be able to show you healthier ways of coping with your pain so that you are able to stop hurting yourself.
 Together we can help you overcome these painful emotions, allowing you to once again lead a happy life.

 Helping a Loved One or Family Member Get Treatment